PykaAlexandro/A-MySQL-Vademecum/README.md

 # A-MySQL-Vademecum
-Some coding compendium about the SQL environment
+Some coding compendiums about the SQL environment